Ki Teitzei: Deuteronomy 21:15–17—inheritance among the sons of two wives

-A midrash told that the Ishmaelites came before Alexander the Great to dispute the birthright with Israel, accompanied by the Canaanites and the Egyptians.
+A midrash tells that the Ishmaelites came before Alexander the Great to dispute Israel's birthright, accompanied by the Canaanites and the Egyptians.
 The Ishmaelites based their claim on Deuteronomy 21:17, "But he shall acknowledge the firstborn, the son of the hated," and Ishmael was the firstborn.
-Gebiah the son of Kosem representing the Jews, asked Alexander whether a man could not do as he wished to his sons.
+Gebiah, the son of Kosem, representing the Jews, asked Alexander whether a man could do as he wished with his sons.
 When Alexander replied that a man could, Gebiah quoted Genesis 25:5, "And Abraham gave all that he had to Isaac."
 The Ishmaelites asked where the deed of gift to his other sons was.
 Gebiah replied by quoting Genesis 25:7, "But to the sons of the concubines, whom Abraham had, Abraham gave gifts."
 Thereupon the Ishmaelites departed in shame.

 Deuteronomy 21:18–21—the wayward son

-Chapter 8 of tractate Sanhedrin in the Mishnah and Babylonian Talmud interpreted the laws of the wayward and rebellious son (ben sorer umoreh; see the Hebrew article regarding the terminology) in Deuteronomy 21:18–21.
+Chapter 8 of tractate Sanhedrin in the Mishnah and Babylonian Talmud interpreted the laws of the wayward and rebellious son (ben sorer umoreh) in Deuteronomy 21:18–21.
 A baraita taught that there never was a "stubborn and rebellious son" and never would be, and that Deuteronomy 21:18–21 was written merely that we might study it and receive reward for the studying (see also under Ir nidachat).
 But Rabbi Jonathan said that he saw a stubborn and rebellious son and sat on his grave.

-The Mishnah interpreted the words "a son" in Deuteronomy 21:18 to teach that provision applied to "a son," but not a daughter, and to "a son," but not a full-grown man.
+The Mishnah interpreted the words "a son" in Deuteronomy 21:18 to teach that the provision applied to "a son" but not to a daughter, and to "a son" but not to a full-grown man.
 The Mishnah exempted a minor because minors did not come within the scope of the commandments.
 And the Mishnah deduced that a boy became liable to being considered "a stubborn and rebellious son" from the time that he grew two genital pubic hairs until his pubic hair grew around his genitalia.
 Rav Judah taught in Rav's name that Deuteronomy 21:18 implied that the son had to be nearly a man.

 The Mishnah interpreted the words of Deuteronomy 21:20 to exclude from designation as a "stubborn and rebellious son" a boy who had a parent with any of a number of physical characteristics.
 The Mishnah interpreted the words "then his father and his mother shall lay hold on him" to exclude a boy if one of his parents had a hand or fingers cut off.
 The Mishnah interpreted the words "and bring him out" to exclude a boy who had a lame parent.
-The Mishnah interpreted the words "and they shall say" to exclude a boy who had a parent who could not speak.
+The Mishnah interpreted the words, "and they shall say" to exclude a boy who had a parent who could not speak.
 The Mishnah interpreted the words "this our son" to exclude a boy who had a blind parent.
 The Mishnah interpreted the words "he will not obey our voice" to exclude a boy who had a deaf parent.